 The Sjoa Foundation would, unless the parties agreed otherwise, handle applications until January 1, 2010.
 In view of the developments in the United States (see chapter 8), the DAI had already undertaken in 2008 that applications would still be handled in the Netherlands after 2009.
 In 2009, the CJO and DAI decided that applications can be filed until January 1, 2015.
 There are two important considerations for this.
 First the international opinion that the research concerning Jewish war claims should continue.
 On the Holocaust Era Assets Conference held in June 2009 in Prague, a call was done to insurers worldwide to continue processing individual claims.
 The second reason is that there is still a great need for information about Dutch life insurance policies from World War II.
+Since these two considerations are still valid it is decided to continue our activities until for another term of five years.

 The Sjoa Foundation has been handling applications since 2000.
 At that time, a list of approximately 750 policyholders/insured persons of unclaimed policies was published on the Internet.
 1,369 names were added to this list at the end of 2004.
 After that several hundred other names were added as the result of our research.
 Names of policyholders/insured persons of policies that were fully paid out by our Foundation are removed from the list.
-By end 2012, the list was down to 2,000 names.
+By end 2014, the list was down to 2,000 names.